atreides1/HW5-Benchmarking/README.md

 ### 1. State the goals and define the system boundaries.
 * Cache capable of handling workloads modeled from expected requests in ETC cache.
+>2 q's goals and system -- Goal for us in a sentence.
+SYstem and boundaries is more important - what are we measuring and what aren't we measuring .
+System is server and hardware its running on.
+The server is the system- Client doesn't really matter
 ### 2. List services and outcomes.
 #### Services:
 1. Store and update key/value pairs